Jacy Sheldon: College

+Off the court

 Personal life

 Sheldon's father, Duane, played college basketball for Baldwin Wallace before embarking on a coaching career and later becoming the athletic director at Dublin Coffman High School.
 Her mother, Laura, competed on the track and field team at Baldwin Wallace.
 Sheldon has a younger brother, Ajay, who plays basketball for Ohio, and a younger sister, Emmy.

+Endorsements

+In August 2024, Sheldon signed a signature shoe deal with HOLO Footwear, which also gave her an equity stake in the company.
+Her first signature shoe, the JS:01, was revealed in February 2025.
+The JS:01 sneaker will be available to the general public starting on July 18, 2025.